ypriverol/github-paper/document/manuscript.md

-Table 2: Online courses, tutorials and workshops about GitHub and Git for scientist.
+Table 2: Online courses, tutorials and workshops about GitHub and Git for scientists.

 | Name of the material                             | Type                 | URL                                                                          |
 |--------------------------------------------------|----------------------|------------------------------------------------------------------------------|